Regulation IX

 14. Students who fail to register by the deadlines prescribed in paragraphs 4 or 13 hereof may be deemed to have abandoned their studies.
 The Academic Registrar may permit late registration for individual students and in such cases may require payment of a late registration fee.

-Attendance Requirements and Failure to Attend
+Attendance Requirements and Failure to Engage

 16. If a student is absent from a timetabled session in which work is assessed, a mark of zero will be awarded for the relevant session, and this zero mark will be used in determining the Module Mark.

 17. If a student is absent from a timetabled session in which work undertaken is integral to the assessment process (for example, where the session involves the collection of data in a laboratory or fieldwork activity that will form the basis of a piece of assessed coursework), a reduced mark will be awarded for the relevant assessment.
-If failure to attend the sessions results in a student being unable to submit coursework which is their own, then a mark of zero for the coursework will be awarded.
+If failure to engage with the session results in a student being unable to submit coursework which is their own, then a mark of zero for the coursework will be awarded.

-18. Where timetabled sessions are assessed (paragraph 16 hereof), integral to the assessment process (paragraph 17 hereof) or attendance is necessary to guarantee future access to facilities (paragraph 20 hereof), students absent for good cause should submit a claim for mitigating circumstances in accordance with the provisions of Regulation XVII.
+18. Where timetabled sessions are assessed (paragraph 16 hereof), integral to the assessment process (paragraph 17 hereof) or attendance and engagement is necessary to guarantee future access to facilities (paragraph 20 hereof), students absent for good cause should submit a claim for mitigating circumstances in accordance with the provisions of Regulation XVII.

-- when work in a timetabled session will contribute to the module assessment.
+2. When work in a timetabled session will contribute to the module assessment.

 20. Where students must experience a timetabled session at first hand in the interests of their own, or others’, health and safety, students may be banned from the use of equipment or laboratories until they have completed the necessary training.